austinzheng/Cormorant/README.md

 Some notes on Lambdatron development tools follow.

+### Code Organization

+Lambdatron is divided into three components:

+* The core framework (`Lambdatron`)
+* The REPL framework (`LambdatronREPL`)
+* A command-line app and associated build settings for running the REPL (`LambdatronREPLRunner`)

+**IMPORTANT**: If you change either of the two frameworks, you must rebuild the framework that was changed before building and running the command-line app, otherwise your changes will not be reflected.
+This is an unfortunate side effect of the hacks necessary to build a command-line app which properly consumes Swift dylibs.

+At this time Lambdatron always builds with optimizations, even if the scheme is set to 'Debug'.
+I'm looking for Xcode documentation that explains how build configurations between dependencies actually works.
+In the meantime, if you really want, manually enable or disable optimizations for both Debug and Release modes for the two frameworks and the REPL runner app.

+If you want to run the REPL, make sure the bundle is in the same directory.

 ### Debugging

 Note that running (or profiling) Lambdatron in Xcode will open the REPL up in a new instance of Terminal.app, rather than in Xcode's built-in console.
 If you wish to debug, after starting Lambdatron, go to the Debug menu in Xcode --> Attach to Process, and then choose the process named "Lambdatron" (it should show up under "Likely Targets").